Akshay-Madrikar/Algorithms/README.md

 # What is this Repo?
-- This repo includes different algorithms written in JavaScript or TypeScript
+- This repo includes different algorithms solved in JavaScript or TypeScript